ying-w/bioinformatics-figures/methylcircleplot/README.md

 	dev.off()

 It is possible to adjust the width and height to be larger numbers.
-For more options on output format (such as tiff): see http://stat.ethz.ch/R-manual/R-devel/library/grDevices/html/png.html
+For more options on output format (such as tiff images): see http://stat.ethz.ch/R-manual/R-devel/library/grDevices/html/png.html

-It is also possible to export to pdf this way (see additional notes below)
+It is also possible to export to vectorized pdf this way (see additional notes below)

 Optional parameters
 -------------------